Developing management skills

 Developing management skills is perhaps one of the most critical activities facing any organization.
 Yet it can also be one of the most complicated, given the diversity of the average manager’s work.

 How do you go about developing the broad range of skills managers need to be effective?
-Start with a focus on the 8 P’s for developing management skills.
+Try thinking about the 8 P’s of effective management.
 In this mini-series on developing management skills we consider the topic from three crucial management perspectives:

 One essential management capability is the ability to focus, to concentrate your attention and energy.
 But with so much to do and think about, how and where should managers focus their attention?